SpikingNetwork/TrainSpikingNet.jl/README.md

 full path to a JLD2 file containing either the desired synaptic targets or the corresponding spike rates using the `-x` and `-s` flags, respectively (but not both!).
-Spike rates will be converted to synptic currents using the method of Ricciardi (XXXX).
+Spike rates will be converted to synptic currents using the method of Ricciardi (Brunel 2000, J. Comput.
+Neurosci; Richardson 2007, Phys.
+Rev. E).
 In all cases, the synaptic targets are stored in "xtarg.jld2", which can be subsquently referenced using `-x`.

 ```
 $ tbn.sh init -t auto ~/data